alramirezca/ATRACKCS/joss/paper.md

 # Technical details and Usage

-The MCS (regions) detection and characterization are performed using these steps: The following steps refer to Fig 1.
+The MCS (regions) detection and characterization are performed using these steps: The following steps refer to Figure 1.

 1. The input data: Tb [@T2017] and P [@P2019] area processed.
 The algorithm can operate with Tb as the only input variable.
 2. At a given time step, the algorithm finds all pixels where Tb <= Tb_threshold $[200 k - 240 k]$ and defines approximate regions with the convex hull, using a binary structure where the pixels that satisfy the described condition are equal to 1 and the remaining pixels are equal to 0.
 Transform from geographic to plane coordinates and compute an approximate area of the defined region, discard all regions where area is `<= area_threshold $[> 1000 km^2]$ and estimate Tb attributes of those regions.